tnebooks/12th-chemistry/content.en/electro-chemistry/thermodynamics-of-cell-reactions/index.md

 ## Thermodynamics of cell reactions
- We have just learnt that in a galvanic cell, the chemical energy is converted into electrical
+ We have just learnt that in a galvanic cell, the chemical energy is converted into electrical energy.

-energy.
 The electrical energy produced by the cell is equal to the product of the total charge of electrons and the emf of the cell which drives these electrons between the electrodes.

  If ‘n’ is the number of moles of electrons exchanged between the oxidising and reducing agent in the overall cell reaction, then the electrical energy produced by the cell is given as below.

  Electrical energy = Charge of ’n’ mole of electrons  Ecel× l ......(9.20) Charge of 1 mole of electrons = one Faraday (1F)

-Charge of ’n’ mole ∴ of electrons = nF Equation (9.20) Electrical energy = nF⇒ E cell ......( . )9 21
+Charge of ’n’ mole ∴ of electrons = nF Equation                           .......(9.20) Electrical energy = nF⇒ E cell     ......(9.21)

-Charge of one elctron = 1.602 10 C
+      Charge of one elctron = 1.602 × 10^-19

-Charge

-\-19×

-∴ one mole of elctron = 10 1.602 10 C
+∴charge one mole of elctron = 6.023×10^23×1.602×10^-49C

-236 023 19

-. × × × −
+                            =96488C

-\= 96488 C i.e., 1F 96500 C
+                         i.e., 1F 96500 C

 This energy is used to do the electric work.
 Therefore the maximum work that can be obtained from a galvanic cell is

+(Wmax)cell=-nFEcell              .....(9.22)

-(W = - nFE max cell cell) .....(9.22) Here the (-) sign is introduced to indicate that the work is done by the system on the
+ Here the (-) sign is introduced to indicate that the work is done by the system on the surroundings.

-surroundings.

 We know from the Second Law of thermodynamics that the maximum work done by the system is equal to the change in the Gibbs free energy of the system.

-maxi.e., W = G ∆ .....(9.23) From (9.22) and (9.23),
+i.e., Wmax = ∆G .....(9.23) From (9.22) and (9.23),

-DG = - nFE cell .....(9.24) For a spontaneous cell reaction, the DG should be negative.
-The above expression (9.24)
+      ∆G = - nFE cell                  .....(9.24)

-indicates that Ecell should be positive to get a negative DG value.
+For a spontaneous cell reaction, the DG should be negative.
+The above expression (9.24)indicates that Ecell should be positive to get a negative DG value.
 When all the cell components are in their standard state, the equation (9.24) becomes

-DG = - nFE o cell o .....(9.25)
+∆Go=- nFEo cell                  ........(9.25)

 We know that the standard free energy change is related to the equilibrium constant as per the following expression.

-XII U9 Electro Chemistry.indd 50 2/19/2020 5:13:44 PM

-www.tntextbooks.in

-51

-DG = - RT lnK o eq .....(9.26)
+∆Go= -RT lnKeq                     .....(9.26)

-Comparing (9.25) and (9.26), nFE = RT lnKcell eq
+Comparing (9.25) and (9.26), nFEocell= RT lnK eq

-

-⇒ E = 2.303 RT nF

-log K cell eq  .....(9.27)
+⇒ Eocell = 2.303 RT/ nF log K eq  .....(9.27)

 ### Nernst equation
- Nernst equation is the one which relates the cell potential and the concentration of the

-species involved in an electrochemical reaction.
+ Nernst equation is the one which relates the cell potential and the concentration of the species involved in an electrochemical reaction.
 Let us consider an electrochemical cell for which the overall redox reaction is,

-_x y l_A B C mD+ +
+xA  + yB = lC+mD

 The reaction quotient Q for the above reaction is given below

-Q = \[C\] \[D\] \[A\] \[B\]
+Q = [C]l [D]m/[A]x [B]y

-m

-x y

-_l_

 .....(9.28) We have already learnt that,

-D DG = G + RT lnQ  .....(9.29)
+∆G = ∆Go+RT InQ                   ........(9.29)

 The Gibbs free energy can be related to the cell emf as follows ∴\[ \] equation (9.24) and (9.25)